 Charities and trading is a complicated topic and advice is should be sought from the Charity Commission and HMRC before going ahead with any trading plans.
 The Charity Commission has written an in-depth guide – this is a good place to start.

 It is the group’s constitution that determines whether or not it is a charity, not registration with the Charity Commission.
 Your group may be subject to charity law and charity taxation rules even if it is not a registered charity.

 Under charity law, charities are permitted to trade.
-Charity trade is divided into three types:
+Charity trading is divided into three types:

 Primary purpose trading contributes directly to one or more of the objects of a charity as set out in its governing document.
 For example, if your charity aims is to educate, charging course fees is regarded as primary purpose trading.

 The profits from primary purpose trading are exempt from corporation tax, but only if they are applied solely to the purposes of the charity.